 Selecting A Gender, Race, Calling, and Purpose

 After choosing a faction, you will be asked to select a gender and race.
 The racial differences are mainly cosmetic, but each race also has a few unique abilities that you might want to pay attention to.
-Due to last-minute changes (nerfs), the original game manual is/was not accurate.

 After selecting a race, you’ll be asked to select a calling.
 In Rift you do not play a character class–you play a calling: Cleric, Warrior, Rogue, or Mage.
 These are like the traditional fantasy RPG classes, but with a big extra level of customization.

 While the heart of Rift’s character development system is completely free-form and build-your-own, in January of 2012, Trion added “Purposes” to the game.
 These are simply presets, or pseudo-classes, that help new players get started with the Rift character system.
-You are stuck with the Calling you choose (Warrior, Rogue, Mage, or Priest), but you not stuck at all to the Purpose you choose.
+You are stuck with the Calling you choose (Warrior, Rogue, Mage, or Priest), but you not stuck to the Purpose you choose.